9 Cheap Ways to Block Your Neighbor’s View into Your Yard

 Outdoor privacy deck screens are another option.

 An outdoor privacy screen or partition is a freestanding or integrated fixture that can shield your patio, deck or balcony from the view of others.
+They come in a variety of materials and sizes.

 Outdoor curtains surround an outdoor couch to create privacy.